GopeshMedayil/GopeshMedayil/README.md

-This is Gopesh Gopinath, I'm a software developer @TCS
+This is Gopesh Gopinath, I'm a Full stack javascript developer @TCS

 - 🔭 I’m currently working on React.js,Angular and Node.js
 - 🌱 I’m currently learning AWS